SiaFoundation/siad/doc/api/index.html.md

 ### Query String Parameters
 **id** | string
-ID returned by the /renter/download/*siapath* endpoint when setting async=true.
+ID returned by the /renter/download/*siapath* endpoint.
 It is set in the http header's 'ID' field.

 ### Response